HarbDm/urban-explorer/README.md

 * Local db storage (Room)
 * Colors, themes, and fonts interoperability for Compose + XML use
 * Creating test spots from About screen(XML)

-## 🔍 Notes & Trade-offs

-* Keep in mind that development was focused on highlighting structure, not features.
-* Compose-first UI with XML interop to reflect real-world migration paths.
-* Fakes in tests demonstrate UI behavior without a backend.

 ## 🖼️ Screenshots